 Therefore, to avoid saturation on the one hand, and on the other to achieve the desired result, it is recommended to previously set the goals of our strategy and be very specific with them.
 It is not the same to work with Instagram as with Linkedin or use your own website as a focus that repeats the same content on other social networks.
 The possibilities (and opportunities) are endless.

-The perfect content: entertaining, informed and visual
+Perfect content: entertaining, informed, and visual

 Another element that many forget is the need to promote informed, entertaining and visual content.
-It is one of the keys to go from point 1 to point 2 with content marketing.
+It is one of the keys is to go from point 1 to point 2 with content marketing.
 Therefore, our content must be at least:

-In fact, every day videos and images are a faster and more attractive way to convey our ideas, meet our fans and make more people share our content.
+In fact, everyday videos and images are a faster and more attractive way to convey our ideas, meet our fans and make more people share our content.

 From helping you carry out some activity to solving a personal problem or improving your productivity.
 If you still have doubts about how your content can inform or improve the life of another person, simply try to put yourself in your place as a customer and determine the problems that you would like to see solved by your product or service.